-Browning during winter is normal for American arborvitae (Thuja occidentalis), but arborvitae browning at other times of year could be a sign of drought stress or disease.
+Some browning during winter is normal for American arborvitae (Thuja occidentalis, USDA zones 2-7), but arborvitae browning at other times of year could be a sign of drought stress or disease.
 Also called Eastern arborvitae or white cedar, American arborvitae are tall, evergreen trees.
-They thrive in moist, well-draining soil and full sun or partial shade.
-They grow in U.S. Department of Agriculture plant hardiness zones 2 through 7.
+They thrive on moist, well-draining soil and in full sun or partial shade.

-Arborvitae foliage turns brown naturally in winter in the coldest regions of this tree's hardiness range, and inner branches drop.
+Arborvitae foliage may turn brown naturally in winter in the coldest regions of this tree's hardiness range, and inner branches may drop.
 The outer foliage on arborvitae turns yellow-green or brown-green when temperatures drop in winter across the coldest regions of its hardiness range.
-At the same time, small inner branches turn brown and fall, which can make the trees look browner than normal.
+At the same time, small inner branches may turn brown and fall, which can make the trees look browner than normal.
 In spring, new green foliage grows, improving the trees' overall color.
-Varieties that stay green during winter include "Nigra," which is hardy in USDA zones 3 through 7, and "Techny," which is hardy in USDA zones 2 through 8.
-"Rheingold" is a variety that turns bronze during winter, and it grows in USDA zones 2 through 7.